dostuffthatmatters/esm-air-quality-rt-plot-data/README.md

-# Real-Time Data Feed from Python to Firebase RT DB
+# Real-Time Data Feed from Python to Supabase

 ## Prepare Environment & Dependencies